stardot/beebasm/README.md

 ## 9. VERSION HISTORY
 ```
+08/10/2020  1.10  (Potentially breaking) Random number generator now uses 32-bit ints.
-??/??/????
-1.10  Documented "$" and "%" as literal prefixes (thanks to
-                  cardboardguru76 for pointing this out).
+      Documented "$" and "%" as literal prefixes (thanks to cardboardguru76 for pointing this out).
       Fixed silently treating label references starting with "."
 		  as 0 (thanks to Charles Reilly for this fix).
 		  Allowed "-h" and "-help" options to see help.
 		  Fixed tokenisation of BASIC pseudo-variables in some cases.
-		  (Thanks to Richard Russell for advice on this.)
+(Thanks to Richard Russell advice on this.)
 		  Fixed incorrect line number for errors inside macros with
 		  blank lines inside them.
 		  Fixed incorrect line numbers from PUTBASIC in some cases.
+      Fixed crashes in PUTBASIC caused by edge cases in end-of-file handling.
 		  Added FILELINE$ and CALLSTACK$ (thanks to tricky for this)
 		  Added -cycle, -dd and -labels options (thanks to tricky for these)
 		  Added CMake support and man page (thanks to Dave Lambley)